kartheek91/Sails-TechInsights/Setup-Guide/LM_Studio_Guide.md

 ## Installation Steps

 ### Step 1: Download LM Studio
 1. Visit the official LM Studio website.
-(LmStudio-Ai)
+[LMStudio-AI](https://lmstudio.ai/)
 2. Navigate to the Downloads section.
 3. Select the appropriate installer for your operating system.
 4. Download the installer to your local machine (approx. 500 MB).